nailarh05/Sisop-FP-2025-IT-B06/README.md

 ```

 ### Teori
-"The accept function extracts the first completed connection from the queue of pending connections for the listening socket (server_fd).
-It creates a new connected socket and returns a new file descriptor referring to this socket.
-The original listening socket remains open to accept further connections."(Stevens et al., 1998, Ch.
+"The accept function is called by a TCP server to return the next completed connection from the front of the
+completed connection queue (Figure 4.7).
+If the completed connection queue is empty, the
+process is put to sleep (assuming the default of a blocking socket).
+"(Stevens et al., 2003, Ch.
 4)

 ### Solusi
 ```c